An example might help:

 First we should look at the paper... more than just the title of course but first we can focus on the title.
 Kind of an interesting thing happened with the title.
 The writer of the paper did not chose it the editor of the publishing journal did.
 Turns out the original title was "A case against the goto statement."

-To the editor this title was not quite right so he changed it to: "Go To Statement Considered Harmful."
+To the editor, this title was not quite right so he changed it to: "Go To Statement Considered Harmful."
 Sounds like clickbait to me.
 Oh, wait, it is.
 Turns out that way before 'clickbait' was a thing people had to sell the news (that is convince people to part with hard earned money for a physical paper, how quaint.)

 According to my hastily googled up source; 1949 gave us this: "Rent Control Controversy / Enacting Now of Hasty Legislation Considered Harmful" sounds exciting right?
 That is from the national news.
 It looks like the "Go To" title started a bit of a theme in CS articles: "Global variables considered harmful" and "The letter O considered harmful."

-If Dijkstra's title is where you stopped reading, you better try again... wait if you stopped at Dijkstra's title how did you get this far in this funny little blog post?
+If Dijkstra's title is where you stopped reading, you better try again... wait if you stopped at Dijkstra's title how did you get this far in this silly little blog post?
 Doesn't matter!
 Go read the rest of Dijkstra's article it is only a few pages:

 What I got from it is the article is that Goto causes serious issues with being able to tell how we got to where we are in a program.
 We call a stack trace now but only because we can walk the stack and know there wasn't any funny business.